Last updated April 1, 2024.

 Longer naps allow you to enter deeper sleep, which can leave you feeling groggy when you awaken.

-Extended naps can also make it harder for you to sleep well at night.
+Extended naps can also make it harder to sleep well at night.

 Sleep researcher Dr. Sara Mednick offers these simple guidelines to get the most out of your power nap: